SaveBrewstock_logo

 A consumer cooperative is a business owned and operated by its members, who are also its consumers.
 In the case of the Brewstock cooperative, it is a business owned and operated by Brewstock's consumers and others who choose to invest in keeping a local business open.

-If you’re ready to commit, please send an email to support@savebrewstock.com, indicating whether you’ll be paying in a single payment or over three months.
+If you’re ready to commit, please send an email to support@savebrewstock.com.
 We will not collect any money until a deal is finalized with the current owner of Brewstock, so there is no risk in losing your investment.

 Your commitment will help us estimate interest and begin negotiations for the business as soon as possible.